John Bollinger: Bollinger Bands

-Bollinger Bands are intervals drawn on a price chart that define high and low on a relative basis.
-Bollinger started developing Bollinger Bands in the early 1980s.
-He was trading options at the time and much of his analytics involved volatility.
-At the time fixed width trading bands were in use.
-Mr. Bollinger's contribution was to use volatility standard deviation to make trading bands adaptive.
+Bollinger Bands are intervals drawn on a price chart that define high and low on a relative basis, widely used in technical analysis to assess price volatility and potential trading opportunities.
+Bollinger started developing Bollinger Bands in the early 1980s while trading options, with much of his analytics focused on volatility.
+At the time, fixed-width trading bands were common, but Bollinger's contribution was to use volatility standard deviation to make trading bands adaptive.

 When Bollinger first introduced the concept to the public on Financial News Network, they had no name.
-During the program, the interviewer pointed to the bands and inquired as to what they were; Bollinger replied "Let's call them Bollinger Bands."
+During the program, the interviewer pointed to the bands and inquired as to what they were; Bollinger replied, "Let's call them Bollinger Bands."

 Rational Analysis

-"John Bollinger, CFA, has always concentrated on the overlap between technical and fundamental analysis, rather than focus on the differences.
+"John Bollinger, CMT, CFA, has always concentrated on the overlap between technical and fundamental analysis, rather than focus on the differences.
 To bridge the gap between fundamental and technical analysis, Bollinger advocates an approach he calls 'Rational Analysis'".
 Bollinger first coined the term "Rational Analysis" in the late 1980s.
 He then defined it as the "juncture of the overlap between technical and fundamental analysis" and created a visual representation.

 At the 2004 AIMR Conference, in his presentation titled Combining Technical and Fundamental Analysis, he took his concept one step further.
 Because the financial analysis community sub-categorizes itself in ever finer specialty groups, his updated definition of Rational Analysis was stated as "the union of the sets of technical, fundamental, quantitative and behavioral analysis".

 The analogy Bollinger uses for Rational Analysis is having multiple tool kits each with different tools.
 To get the job done the rational approach is to take the tool that does the job best, regardless of which tool kit it comes from.
 The same is true for financial analysis.
 Depending on the analytical scenario, sometimes technical analysis tools provide the best insights.
 Sometimes fundamental analysis, behavioral analysis or quantitative analysis; and most often a combination of all four is the most rigorous and productive.